The 4 Step Audit to a Better Healthcare Marketing Strategy

 Conduct an industry analysis to understand:

-- Existing economies of scale – these could provide an important leg-up as healthcare companies work with fewer available resources, less operations flexibility, and longer times before a company is profitable because of pricing pressures and demanding regulatory timelines.
+- Existing economies of scale - these could provide an important leg-up as healthcare companies work with fewer available resources, fewer operations flexibility, and longer times before a company is profitable because of pricing pressures and demanding regulatory timelines.

 - Scope - single vs. multi-product, domestic vs. global, etc.